API Reference

 API Key Authentication

 API keys provide a simple way to authenticate with the Waitlister API.
-Each key is associated with your specific waitlist and has access to all API endpoints available for your plan.
+Per-waitlist keys are associated with one specific waitlist; account keys work on every waitlist you own.

 Authentication Header